wandyezj/wandyezj.github.io/writing/low-cost-living.md

 Total Meals in a year:

-* 365 Breakfast
+- 365 Breakfast
-    * at 1 per meal = 365
+    - at 1 per meal = 365
-    * at 2 per meal = 730
+    - at 2 per meal = 730
-* 365 Lunch
+- 365 Lunch
-    * at 4 per meal = 1460
+    - at 4 per meal = 1460
-* 365 Dinner
+- 365 Dinner
-    * at 5 per meal = 1825
+    - at 5 per meal = 1825

 Total = 3650-4015

+This can be reduced further if most food is homemade and following a healthy diet (which tastes better that processed food)

 ### Transportation

 Recommendation live close to work and save.
 Transportation options and cost will be determined by how the community is designed.

 Using the bus and using a car could come out to be roughly equivalent in terms on monetary expenses depending on the area.
-However, the bus will generally be significantly less expensive and more reliable.
+However, the bus will generally be significantly less expensive and potentially more reliable.

 A car can offers significantly more freedom than a bus in terms of choosing residence and work options, although it can be a significant expense.

-* Walk
+- Walk
     - Least expensive solution requires living close to work, not an option for many people due to  current community design
-* Bike
+- Bike
     - Cost of a bike (lasts year) and keeping the bike in good condition
-    * A high end bike is ~1000 but lasts for over 10 years so per year thats < 100
+    - A high end bike is ~1000 but lasts for over 10 years so per year thats < 100
-    * How much is maintenance?
+    - How much is maintenance?
         - probably < 500/year ?
-* Public Transit
+- Public Transit
-    * King County = 2.75 per ride
+    - King County = 2.75 per ride
-    * 2 rides per day = 12 per week = 1650 per year
+    - 2 rides per day = 12 per week = 1650 per year
-    * 52 weeks/year * 33/rides/week * 2.75/ride = 1716/year
+    - 52 weeks/year * 33/rides/week * 2.75/ride = 1716/year
-    * cost ~1716/year
+    - cost ~1716/year
-* Car
+- Car
-    * Reliable Used Car
+    - Reliable Used Car
-        * Possibly ~1000
+        - Possibly ~1000
-        * Maintenance cost?
+        - Maintenance cost?
-    * Insurance
+    - Insurance
-        * Possibly ~800 per year or more possible ~1000
+        - Possibly ~800 per year or more possible ~1000
-    * Gas
+    - Gas
-    * What is the cost per mile?
+    - What is the cost per mile?
     - What is the cost of a new car financed on a per month basis?
         - Tesla 2020 Model 3 Standard (300 mile range) Lease 371/month = ~4452/year
         - Tesla 2020 Model Y Standard (300 mile range) Lease ~500/month = ~6000/year